therealkevind/COP4520A2/README.md

 I'm also going to assume that guests will be asked to visit until someone announces everyone's visited.
 More specifically, I'll assume each guest visits arbitrarily often.
 Otherwise, no strategy is guaranteed to work (for any strategy, there would be some orderings of guest visits for which it either has guests announce despite not everyone having visited or never has guests announce despite everyone having visited at least once).

 In terms of memory, the guests have a single bit of shared information (whether there's a cupcake), along with an internal state based on their behavior on their previous visits to the labyrinth, if any.
-On each visit the guests may optionally toggle the shared bit (note that requesting a new cupcake and immediately eating it is a no-op) and update their state, and may announce if they've all visited (one of them *must* do this at some point).
+On each visit the guests may optionally toggle the shared bit (note that requesting a new cupcake and immediately eating it is a no-op) and update their state, and may announce if they've all visited (one of them *must* do this at some point once they all have).

 ## The strategy
 Before the game begins, the guests elect a leader.
 Then, after the game begins: